wabualela/moodle-email-templates/README.md

-Got it!
-Here’s an updated version of the README that includes instructions on how to add new email HTML templates to a Moodle installation.

----

 # Moodle Email Templates Repository

 Welcome to the **Moodle Email Templates** repository!
 This repository collects, shares, and contributes a variety of email templates for use within Moodle.
 These templates can be customized and used by Moodle administrators, developers, and educators to streamline communication in various Moodle notifications and events.